incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 ```

-The primary goal of writing this spec file is that a controller is missing, and the secondary goal is to check if the controller exists it can invoke the instance of the runner, which serves the application/feature logic.
+The primary goal of writing this spec file is that a controller is missing, and the secondary goal is to check if the controller exists so it can invoke the instance of the runner, which serves the application/feature logic.

 At this moment neither the controller exists, nor the runner exists.
-For the controller runner is an external class and to check if controller can invoke the runner I had to create double and make the double react when it is called.
+The controller runner is an external class and to check if the controller can invoke the runner I had to create a double and make the double react when it is called.
 This concept is called mocking.

 ```ruby
 Failing Test Case: